kubedb/docs/docs/guides/pgpool/configuration/using-podtemplate.md

 $ docker build -t repository_name/custom_filebeat:latest .
 $ docker push repository_name/custom_filebeat:latest
 ```
-Now we will deploy our pgpool with custom sidecar container and will also use the `spec.initConfig` to configure the logs related settings.
+Now we will deploy our pgpool with custom sidecar container and will also use the `spec.configuration.inline` to configure the logs related settings.
 Here is the yaml of our pgpool:
 ```yaml
 apiVersion: kubedb.com/v1alpha2
 kind: Pgpool